Société littéraire typographique de Kehl: Commercial, financial and political management

-Beaumarchais, styling himself as the company's "Correspondent General ", is its driving force.
-Far from being a mere financial backer, he was the driving force behind the project, the guarantor of its guiding principles.
-He is in charge of advertising and public relations, shipping, paper selection, typography, personnel selection and conflict arbitration.
-Unreasonable in the eyes of publishing professionals, the venture succeeded, in spite of them and against them, only thanks to Beaumarchais' tenacity.
+Beaumarchais, styling himself as the company's "Correspondent General ", was its driving force.
+He was responsible for being the guarantor of its guiding principles.
+He was in charge of advertising and public relations, shipping, paper selection, typography, personnel selection and conflict arbitration.
+Unreasonable in the eyes of publishing professionals, the venture was successful.

 Only an amateur could embark on an adventure that a professional like Panckoucke had given up on.
 Paradoxically, his strength lay in the fact that he was not a professional.
 He was thus able to mobilize substantial financial resources and face up to the "sorrows" and "disgusts" of this "disastrous printing business", which "poisoned his existence in every possible way", which "exhausted him to the bone", because "the fear of mediocrity poisoned [his] life".

 According to François Bessire, writing in the Revue de l'Histoire littéraire de la France, "By editing Voltaire as no author had ever been edited before, Beaumarchais took a place in the Enlightenment movement that his own work alone would not have secured for him.
 By its scope, by the difficulties of its implementation, by the ideological resistance it encountered, it had no equivalent in its century other than the Encyclopédie."